sul-dlss-labs/estimation/0005-etd-decouple-fedora.md

 This is the amount of time estimated for the above team to tackle the work as described.
 The estimate should be expressed as a range between two orders of magnitude, chosen from the below values, for a given number of team members at a given allocation (with the understanding that 100% of a DLSS engineer's time is roughly 75% of their "contact time," due to competing priorities and time spent in meetings):

-* 6 weeks for 100% contact time of 2 engineers
+* 4-8 weeks for 75% time for 2-3 engineers

 ## Results